JHDillinger/PythonStuff/README.md

 # PythonStuff

-a collection of (more or less useful) Python scripts
+A collection of (more or less useful) Python scripts.

+Mostly scripts to "automate the boring stuff".